RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 #### <i><b>Millions of Texts and Accounts were studied for Social Network Analysis.</b></i>

 We're Worldwide Independent Researchers with over 20 data analysts, scientists, and observers analyzing this data for over a year.
 Research and development is ongoing, and this public operation spanning for years continues.
-We invite researchers and students to study this case example.
+We invite researchers and students to study this public case example.

 #### <i><b>Data collected on Amber Heard is primarily related to the years 2018-2021, ongoing into 2022.</b></i>